vhscom/after-dark/README.md

 ### Installation

-Then run the [Quick Installer](https://vhs.codeberg.page/after-dark/feature/quick-installer/) to start a new site:
+Use [Quick Installer](https://vhs.codeberg.page/after-dark/feature/quick-installer/) to start a new site:

 ```shell
 wget -qO - https://codeberg.org/vhs/after-dark/raw/branch/trunk/bin/install | sh
 ```

-Installation will download and install After Dark and should complete in 15 to 20 seconds depending on connection speed:
+Scripted installation should complete in under 5-20 seconds depending on connection speed:

 <a href="https://asciinema.org/a/E1Ds7jbjhTel52PvMqZzuGsWE" target="_blank"><img src="https://asciinema.org/a/E1Ds7jbjhTel52PvMqZzuGsWE.png" alt="Quick Installer screenshot"></a>

-If you'd prefer to install manually download one of the available [releases](https://codeberg.org/vhs/after-dark/releases) to the themes directory of an existing hugo site and then serve the site with `hugo serve --theme after-dark`.
-An example site is included in the `/docs` directory as a reference.
+Manual installation possible via `git clone` or by simply downloading one of the [available releases](https://codeberg.org/vhs/after-dark/releases) to the themes directory of an existing hugo site and then serve the site with `hugo serve --theme after-dark`.
+Each release includes an example website in the `/docs` directory to help you get started.

 ### Upgrading

-Simply run the [Upgrade Script](https://vhs.codeberg.page/after-dark/feature/upgrade-script/) anytime to check for updates and automatically upgrade to the latest version.
+Run the [Upgrade Script](https://vhs.codeberg.page/after-dark/feature/upgrade-script/) anytime to check for updates and automatically upgrade to the latest version.

 ### Verifying